 Reviewed by Jeffrey, Founder & Former Chef | See author credentials →

-It explains how I verify what I publish on Your Dream Coffee: how I test gear, develop recipes, fact-check informational guides, what I won't publish, and what “Chef's Standard” means in a real kitchen.
+I'll walk you through how I test coffee gear, develop recipes, fact-check informational guides, what I won't publish, and what "Chef's Standard" means in a real home kitchen.

 Quick Answer: How do I verify content?

 For gear.
-I personally unbox, use, clean, and test machines in my own kitchen.
+For full reviews, I personally unbox, brew with, clean, and use the product in my own kitchen.
 No spec-sheet summaries dressed up as reviews.

 For recipes.
 I test every drink at least five times to refine the ratio, sweetness, and technique before publishing.

 For fact-checked guides.
-I check Starbucks, Nespresso, caffeine, pod, and general coffee guides against reliable sources, official pages, product details, manuals, packaging, and hands-on notes where possible.
+I check Starbucks, Nespresso, caffeine, pod, and general coffee guides against reliable sources, official pages, product details, manuals, and packaging where available.
+I only use hands-on notes when I have actually tested the product, recipe, or workflow myself.

 The promise.
 No AI tasting notes or AI opinions.
 If I say something tastes good, that's because I tasted it.